Home Repair Classes

 Next class through the Mt.
 Airy Learning Tree (MALT), 7 April, 2018:

-- One Day Specialty Class - Fix Your Own Toilet!
+- Fix Your Own Toilet!

 The most common reason for high water bills is a malfunctioning toilet.
 Learn to diagnose problems, make repairs, and if necessary, replace your toilet.
 Fix a toilet that runs continuously or intermittently, will not flush, is clogged or has other problems.
 Learn how a toilet works, its parts, terminology and tools you will need, how to remove your old toilet and install a new one.
 Students receive the class PowerPoints for their own devices to follow along and review at home.